-- Include an easy recipe with a small number of common ingredients on pack showing how to prepare or serve your product with vegetables. - Emphasise the taste, flavour and fun messages associated with eating vegetables. - Include science-backed 'tips and tricks' section on back of pack to give parents the right tools and information to help increase their child's vegetable acceptance and intake.
+• Include an easy recipe with a small number of common ingredients on pack

+Emphasise the taste, flavour and fun messages associated with eating vegetables.

+• Include science-backed 'tips and tricks' section on back of pack to give parents the right tools and information to help increase their child's vegetable acceptance and intake.
 Tips could include the effect of multiple exposure on vegetable intake, staying clear of health messages, best cooking techniques for different vegetables (e.g. boiling can reduce bitterness compared to steaming in brassica vegetables) and other non-vegetable flavours/ingredient suggestions that pair with the vegetable product to encourage intake.
 More information can be found here.